RedrumKid/estonia_workshop/README.md

 `pip install electrokitty`

-First bear on me in Estonia
+First beer on me in Estonia